IS Decisions logo

 Close remote access security gaps with UserLock

-UserLock is an easy-to-use security platform that offers high-level security features for managing multi-factor authentication requirements, controlling remote system access, monitoring user activity, and enforcing your company security policies.
-With UserLock Anywhere, system administrators can even manage MFA authentication and restrict system access for remote users who have no VPN connection to the corporate network.
+UserLock is a straightforward MFA and access management solution that offers high-level security features that anyone can manage.
+UserLock makes it easy to manage multi-factor authentication requirements, control remote system access, monitor user activity, and enforce your organization's security policies.
+With UserLock Anywhere, system administrators can even manage MFA and restrict system access for remote users who have no VPN connection to the corporate network.

 Try UserLock for free